MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-rotate-secrets.md

     >```
     >
     >Contact support if you experience repeated secret rotation failures.
+::: moniker-end

 ## Rotate internal secrets

+Internal secrets include certificates, passwords, secure strings, and keys used by the Azure Stack Hub infrastructure, without intervention of the Azure Stack Hub Operator.
 Internal secret rotation is only required if you suspect one has been compromised, or you've received an expiration alert.
 Internal secrets won't expire unless the environment has been active for two years.
 ::: moniker range="<azs-1811"
 Pre-1811 deployments may see alerts for pending internal certificate or secret expirations.
 These alerts are inaccurate and should be ignored, and are a known issue resolved in 1811.
 ::: moniker-end